CallumB04/PlayRates/README.md

 # PlayRates

-PlayRates is a Video Game Tracking website I am building to learn new technologies such as Typescript and Tailwind CSS.
+PlayRates is a Video Game Tracking website.

 ### Planned Features
 - Keep track of Played, Playing, Backlog and Wishlist games